rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ## Harmful Real-World Examples

-I am trying to focus here on things that can be found in the public domain.
-Some pain points from my day job have impacted my choice of examples.
 These are in no particular order, other than my presentation reuses types defined earlier.

 ### `Maybe` on Hackage